|

 "issues":

-first three times I tried to touch him, he proceeded to go crazy and try to eat
+three times I tried to touch him, he proceeded to go crazy and try to eat me. .

-me. . . . about eight hours [and several short sessions] later, he finally
+. . about eight hours [and several short sessions] later, he finally stayed

-stayed still, didnt attempt to bite and let me touch him.
-From there on
+still, didnt attempt to bite and let me touch him.
+From there on he made

-he made no more attempts to bite.
-He is progressing well, loves the pack walk
+no more attempts to bite.
+He is progressing well, loves the pack walk each

-each morning with my dogs (anywhere from 4-6 dogs).
-He gets a massage each day
+morning with my dogs (anywhere from 4-6 dogs).
+He gets a massage each day by

-by myself or my husband; touch is coming easier but he still would rather not
+myself or my husband; touch is coming easier but he still would rather not have

-cringing he did initially was pitiful.
-His skin still crawls slightly when you
+did initially was pitiful.
+His skin still crawls slightly when you start but he

-start but he relaxes eventually.
-He needs my confidence to relax; the firm
+relaxes eventually.
+He needs my confidence to relax; the firm touch seems to

-touch seems to let him know Ive got everything covered -- Im in
+let him know Ive got everything covered -- Im in control."

 click here.)

-you do approach the dog to touch, don't immediately reach for his head or his
+approach the dog to touch, don't immediately reach for his head or his face.
+Or

-face.
-Or the back of his neck, for that matter.
-You have to play it by ear (so
+the back of his neck, for that matter.
+You have to play it by ear (so to

-to speak).
-Some face-shy dogs must be approached from the side and not straight
+speak).
+Some face-shy dogs must be approached from the side and not straight on

 touched.
 Some will allow you to stroke their backs but not their heads.
 Watch